rems-project/islaris/README.md

 7438:	cb0600a5: 	:sub	x5, x5, x6
 743c:	d61f00a0: 	:br	x5
 ```
-and write the result to a file named `pkvm/pkvm.dump`.
+and write the result to a file named `pkvm_handler/pkvm_handler.dump`.
+Note
+that a `:` is added after the op-code, followed by an optional list of
+constraints (separated by `;`), and an additional `:` before the instruction.

 To run the development version of `isla-footprint` (necessary for `isla-coq`),
 we provide a script in `bin/isla-footprint` that must be placed in the `PATH`.